pepstock-org/Charba/README.md

  * import CHART.JS DATALABELS plugin version [v2.2.0](https://github.com/chartjs/chartjs-plugin-datalabels/releases/tag/v2.2.0).
  * import CHART.JS GRADIENT plugin version [v0.6.1](https://github.com/kurkle/chartjs-plugin-gradient/releases/tag/v0.6.1).
  * add `autoColors` option to the configuration of the chart and to global options in order to enable `colors` plugin.
+ * add `autoColorsForceOverride` option to the configuration of the chart and to global options in order to force to use `colors` plugin.
  * add `border` object option to axes or scales configuration in order to manage the options for the border that run perpendicular to the axis.
  * add `borderRadius` and `useBorderRadius` options to `LegendLabels` configuration and options classes.
  * add `enabledClearByEscape` option to `DatasetsItemsSelectorOptions` plugin configuration in order to enable or disable the selection clearing pressing `Escape` key.